Lo-pez/Crumb_Trail/README.md

 ### 2. Screen Archetypes

 **Required Must-have Archetypes**
+* Home Screen
+   * View highest ratest reviews
+   * View highlighted products
+   * View nearby deals
 * Registration screen
-   * User can register for the app
+   * User can create a new account
 * Login Screen
    * User can login
-* Self Profile Screen
+* Profile Screen
    * User can view their favorite reviews, stores, and products
-* Review Screen
-   * User can view reviews for any product they click on
-* Review Stream Screen
+* Stream Screen
    * User can view a stream of reviews for a certain product
-* Product Stream Screen
    * Users can see a stream of products that match their search results
+   * User can see a stream of stores
+* Detailed Review Screen
+   * User can view a detailed review
+   * User can leave comments on reviews
+* Detailed Product Screen
+   * User can view reviews for a branded product
+* Detailed Store Screen
+   * User can view reviews for a stores products
 * Creation screen
    * User can create new reviews
 * Search
    * User can search for other products
    * User can search for stores
 * Maps Screen
-   * User can see stores as well as an average review of their products next to their icon **Optional Nice-to-have Archetypes**
+   * User can see stores (Using google maps SDK) as well as an average review of their products next to their icon/name
 * User Review Screen
-   * Users can see a stream of users that match their search results (If they search with an @ before the query)
+   * Users can see a stream of users that match their search results (If they search with an @ before the search query)
-* Compose Screen
-   * User can leave comments on reviews
 * Profile Screen (Other users)
    * User can view others favorite reviews, stores, and products, as well as follow/unfollow from this screen